drobilla/serd/doc/c/overview.rst

    All data is expressed in statements.

 Streams
-   Serd is designed around the concept of streaming data.
+   Serd is designed around the concept of data streams, which allow components to send data to each other in a general way.
-   Objects stream data to each other via :doc:`api/serd_sink`, which is an abstract interface that receives :doc:`api/serd_event`.
+   Data is streamed via :doc:`api/serd_sink`, which is an abstract interface that receives :doc:`api/serd_event`.
    An event is essentially a statement, but there are a few additional event types that reflect context changes and support pretty-printing.